Osteogenesis Imperfecta in Children

 How is osteogenesis imperfecta diagnosed in a child?

-Your baby's healthcare provider may refer you to specialists with experience in diagnosing and treating OI.
+Your baby's provider may refer you to specialists with experience in diagnosing and treating OI.
 For example, your baby may be referred to a specialist in genetic conditions (geneticist) or in bone disorders (orthopedist).

 - X-rays.
 These may show many changes such as weak or deformed bones and fractures.